The Best Wildlife Encounters in Cape Town for EVERY Season and Budget

 Hout Bay is also a really beautiful part of Cape Town that is most definitely worth exploring.
 It’s home to Duiker Island, where thousands of seals live, so you’re pretty much guaranteed to see a ton of them on this tour.
 I was amazed at how many I saw, and yet the boat captain told me that this was actually a really quiet day and that she was worried we were going to be disappointed.

 I learned a lot about seal behaviour, too, and being so close to them was incredible.
 I just wish I had more photos, but I lost my GoPro footage.
 Still, no regrets.
 Do bear in mind that you’ll need to get yourself to Hout Bay – although this shouldn’t be a problem if you have a rental car.
-For more details and tips, you can also check out my in-depth review of the experience.
+For more details and tips, you can also check out my in-depth review of my seal snorkelling experience.

 2. Meeting the Penguins at Boulders Beach